dominikvukelic/used_cars_dataset_cleaning/README.md

 ## Overview

-This project centers on the meticulous analysis and cleaning of a Kaggle-acquired dataset, focusing on various attributes related to used cars.
-The primary objectives include processing and cleaning the data, discerning key trends, and crafting visualizations to derive meaningful insights.
+This project focuses on a comprehensive analysis and cleaning process applied to a dataset obtained from Kaggle, specifically centered around attributes related to used cars.
+The primary goals include data processing, thorough cleaning, identification of key trends, and the creation of visualizations to extract meaningful insights.

 ## Repository Structure